-When creating tables used on time charts the StartRange and EndRange are of type DateTimeOffset.
+When creating tables that are used on time charts, the StartRange and EndRange are of the DateTimeOffset type.
 When getting data to X-Y charts, the Range arguments are double variables.

 The Returned DataTable for time Charts shall have the columns: